rodrigobelloso/fib/README.md

 ## Description

 This program calculates Fibonacci numbers up to a specified limit using arbitrary-precision arithmetic, allowing the calculation of extremely large numbers without loss of precision.
-It implements three different algorithms for calculation: iterative, recursive with memoization, and matrix exponentiation.
+It implements three different algorithms for calculation and supports multiple output formats.

 ## Requirements